 I served as a contributing writer for the B2B magazine since its inception in June 2012.
 I also helped plan the concept and mission of the magazine prior to its launch.
 This included everything from naming the magazine to giving input on the design to setting the departments and the types of content we’d feature.

 In September 2014, I was promoted to editor.
-I now manage two contributing writers and am solely responsible for maintaining the print and online content of the magazine.
+I now manage a team of contributing writers and am solely responsible for maintaining the print and online content of the magazine.

 My other duties as editor include: